A low-energy effective Hamiltonian for Landau quasiparticles: I. A unified theory of transport and superfluidity in Fermi liquids: Acknowledgements

 In a more modern perspective, Landau’s theory has been reinterpreted as a low-energy effective theory emerging from a renormalization process \cite{Popov1987,Shankar1994,Polchinski1992,Senechal1995,Senechal1998,Dupuis1998}.
 This moves beyond the phenomenological nature of the theory and provides it with a fundamental justification.
 In the renormalization picture, the quasiparticle energies and interactions arise from the progressive integration of the high-energy degrees of freedom.
-Although the renormalization group generates in principle a complete effective action for the quasiparticle field, in practice one follows Landau’s original formulation by concentrating on specific “interaction channels”, i.e., restrictions of the quasiparticle scattering processes to specific geometries \cite{Son2022,Ma2024}.
-The forward-scattering channel collects the collisions in which the scattering angle tends to zero; the pairing or Bardeen–Cooper–Schrieffer (BCS) channel describes head-on collisions, where the angle of incidence approaches $\pi$.
-Restricting the attention to such channels is insufficient in three-dimensional (3D) Fermi liquids, where resonant collisions between quasiparticles of the Fermi surface are not limited to small momentum transfers nor to small center-of-mass momenta.
-In 3D, the collision probability depends on two independent angles, in contrast to the static interaction function $f$, which depends only on the angle between the quasiparticle momenta $\pp$ and $\pp'$.
-In this respect, the 3D case is fundamentally different from its 2D counterpart, where resonant collisions depend on a single angle and thus fall into either one of the two channels \cite{Hofmann2023,Hofmann2025}.
-Although effective-theory approaches are a natural starting point to derive the quasiparticle transport equation, and thus access the density and polarization response functions, they are often restricted to the collisionless regime, neglecting the ergodic processes contained in the collision integral.
-An effective theory that fully captures the Boltzmann equation of the Fermi liquid would then be particularly valuable, for instance to assess the corrections to transport properties beyond the Born–Markov approximation \cite{Sauls2022}.
+Although the renormalization group generates in principle a complete effective action for the quasiparticle field \cite{Dupuis1998,Son2022,Ma2024}, in practice one rarely includes the collision amplitude in the effective picture, which restricts the description of the dynamics to the collisionless regime.
+This limitation is particularly detrimental in three-dimensional (3D) Fermi liquids, where resonant collisions between quasiparticles of the Fermi surface depend on two independent angles and thus cannot be integrally recovered through a Bethe-Salpeter equation from the interaction function $f$ (which depends only on the angle between the quasiparticle momenta $\pp$ and $\pp'$).
+In this respect, the 3D case is fundamentally different from its 2D counterpart, where resonant collisions depend on a single angle and thus fall either into the forward channel, or into the pairing channel (where the angle of incidence approaches $\pi$ and the center-of-mass momentum vanishes) \cite{MacDonald1996,Novikov2006,Hofmann2023,Hofmann2025}.